Team Baby

+Album of the Year at the 2018 Korean Music Awards. it is widely recognized as a highly influential and commercially successful korean indie album.
+The album is credited with bridging korean indie music with mainstream audiences as it popularized its genre and style across South Korea and the global indie music scene.

 Background

 In 2016, The Black Skirts signed with label HIGHGRND, where Tablo is the owner.
 The album cover is a wedding photo of his parents, and The Black Skirts described the album as "going to be a very mature album."

 Critical reception

 Park Sangjoon of Music Y said "It's hard to pick only the best one song in Team Baby.
 As such, all songs are beautiful and boast excellent completeness."
 Kang Minjeong of IZM reviewed "Despite filling most songs with the theme of common love, the reason why they are not burdened or bitten is because of their unique dry texture."